bbalet/jorani/README.md

 ## Installation

 [See the installation instructions](docs/install/README.md) for advanced configuration.
 In a nutshell :
+* If you use Apache, *mod_rewrite must be activated and the config must allow overwriting settings with .htaccess file*.
 * Download or clone LMS.
 * Upload the content of this folder on your server (in <code>/var/www/...</code>).
 * Create a database with <code>/sql/lms.sql</code> script.